 Are you a homeowner or a tenant?

-What is an unsecured loan, and how does it work?
+What is an unsecured loan?

 The advantages of an unsecured loan